 As with other offices on campus, our services and policies have been adapted to ensure that the staff remain healthy to serve you and that the environment remains safe for all students.
 We understand that not all these requirements are preferable, however physical safety is top priority.
 We are grateful for your understanding.

 Due to SUNY regulations, we are unable to work with students outside New York State.
-If you are distance learning from a residence in another state, please contact your local mental health agency for counseling options.
+If you are engaging in a field experience from a residence in another state, please contact your local mental health agency for counseling options.

-Upon calling and scheduling an initial appointment you will be emailed information detailing the telecounseling process along with other relevant information.
-It is important you read through this information carefully as it will assist you and your counselor during your first appointment.
+You and your counselor will discuss telecounseling as an option if necessary.
+In the event this is deemed appropriate you will be emailed information detailing the telecounseling process along with other relevant information.
+It is important you read through this information carefully as it will assist you and your counselor during your appointment.

-For safety reasons, no appointments can be made in person.
-Instead, students can call the office at (315) 267-2330 or email email@example.com to make an appointment.
+Yes, the CCC is open to students and appointments can be made in person at our office, 131 Van Housen hall.
+In addition students can call the office at (315) 267-2330 or email email@example.com to make an appointment.